The car uses DC electrical equipment with a rated voltage of 12 V

 Electrical equipment failures are often due to the simplest causes, such as corrosion of connector contacts, fuse failure, fuse blown, or relay damage.

-Visually check the condition of all fuses, wiring, and circuit connectors before proceeding to a more detailed check of the health of its components.
+Visually check the condition of all fuses, wiring, and connectors in the circuit before proceeding to a more detailed check of the health of its components.

-When using diagnostic tools for troubleshooting, carefully plan (in accordance with the attached electrical diagrams) where and in what sequence the device should be connected in the circuit for the most effective troubleshooting.
+When using diagnostic tools for troubleshooting, carefully plan (in accordance with the attached electrical diagrams) where and in what sequence the device should be connected in the loop for the most effective troubleshooting.

-The main diagnostic tools include an electric tester or a voltmeter (you can also use a 12-volt test lamp with a set of connecting wires), an open circuit indicator (probe), including a lamp, its own power source and a set of connecting wires.
+The main diagnostic tools include an electrical circuit tester or voltmeter (you can also use a 12-volt test lamp with a set of connecting wires), an open circuit indicator (probe) that includes a lamp, its own power source and a set of connecting wires.

 In addition, you should always have a set of wires in the car for starting the engine from an external source (the battery of another car), equipped with crocodile clips and preferably an electrical circuit breaker.